csabbah/mern-anime-finder/README.md

 ## Description

-This MERN stack application is a multi page book search engine that allows users to search up books, view their detailed information and save them (which they can view in the saved books page).
-Using Apollo Client, MongoDB and Mongoose, all transactions made are stored accordingly with high level authentication via tokens and JTW-decode to allow for secure access and unique data specific to each users.
+This MERN stack application allows users to save, search up and view recommended Anime shows using data fetch via Anime DB API (https://rapidapi.com/brian.rofiq/api/anime-db/).
+Deployed to Vercel server and using Apollo Client, MongoDB and Mongoose, all transactions made are stored with high level authentication via tokens and JTW-decode to allow for secure access and unique data specific to each users.

 ## Installation